Recruiting, Developing and Retaining the Best Talent –the Illusive Holy Grail of Business

 A shift is therefore needed, I believe, towards utilizing skills data which is structured, and insightful – mapping the depth and range of functional and technical skills of everyone in every function or department.
 Which is why, together with my team, we have been developed such a resource – the Skills Library and Profiling (SLP) engine.
 It ensures HR and those working in recruitment or talent acquisition have a tool that is both easy to use, but also provides the necessary information to make the right decisions for a business – and the individual.

 It is also important that a shift towards using this data applies to everyone at every level.
 There should be no half measures – and indeed – there are no excuses for not going ‘all in.’
 Data should be detailed yet easy to create, use and manipulate – and should replace the resumes, job descriptions and other data sources.
 And this is what the SLP engine does – housing all the data you need in one convenient location.

 Our aim is that readily available data can now become the central point of all employee engagement and HR activities, pleasevisitincluding performance appraisals, succession planning and development planning.

 The SLP engine can also help HR Tech companies and HR departments make this vital shift and in doing so, provide real, tangible business influence.
 Also, as a web-based service, it does not disrupt any existing platforms or HRIS.

 To find out more about the Splease visit www.itsyourskills.com.
-Alternatively, contact Amuthan on +91 97915 21646 or email@example.com.
+Alternatively, contact Ramu on email@example.com.